801labs/freq51/src/onboarding.md

 ### Messages not getting through?
 - Check [router placements](infrastructure.md) and see if you're near the mesh
 - Network may be busy - try again later
-- Check hop limit (default 3 is usually good)
+- Check hop limit (default 3 is usually good, but 5-6 may give better results.)
 - Verify channel settings match community standards

 ---